in

 As it is a known factor that hyperlipidemias are associated with atherosclerosis and coronary heart disease.
 All bariatric surgical procedures have been found to improve the lipid profile of patients with dyslipidemias.

-A retrospective analysis of 95 morbidly obese patients who had Roux-en-Y Gastric Bypass procedures performed were followed for 6 years.
+A retrospective analysis of 95 morbidly obese patients who had Roux-en-Y Gastric Bypass procedures performed was followed for 6 years.

 Results showed the resolution of hyperlipidemias in a significant number of patients [Ref].